michael-ritter/jupyterhub-combopt-ma4502/docs/docs/nginx_config.md

 # Nginx Configuration

-The next step is to modify the Nginx config file so that Nginx uses our SSL certificates and routes requests on to JupyterHub.
+The next step is to modify the Nginx config file so that Nginx routes requests on to JupyterHub.

 [TOC]